Ptolemaic Indexing: Ptolemaic Pivot Filtering

 By exchanging $p$ and $s$ in (\ref{eq:ptfirst}), we could exchange the terms in the numerator, allowing us to use the absolute value in (\ref{eq:pt}).
 This would not strengthen the bound as it stands, but would allow us halve the number of pivot pairs examined.

-For the normal pivoting bound to be useful, the pivot should closer to either the query or to the candidate object; the difference in the two distances is what gives the bound its filtering power.
-For the \ptolemaic pivoting bound, it seems that one way of getting good results would be to have one pivot close to the query, while the other is close to the candidate object, giving a high value for the numerator in (\ref{eq:pt}).
+For the normal pivoting bound to be useful, the pivot should be closer to either the query or to the candidate object; the difference in the two distances is what gives the bound its filtering power.
+For the Ptolemaic pivoting bound, it seems that one way of getting good results would be to have one pivot close to the query, while the other is close to the candidate object, giving a high value for the numerator in (\ref{eq:pt}).
 However, this intuition is tempered by the denominator, which dictates that the pivots should also be close to each other.
 Invariably, the tradeoff here will need to be based on empirical considerations.
 As long as the distance matrix between the pivots is precomputed, the bound can be computed for every pair of pivots, and the maximum used as the final bound.
-As will be shown in \sect~\ref{sec:results}, this \ptolemaic pivoting bound is a significant improvement over the classical triangular one.
+As will be shown in \sect~\ref{sec:results}, this Ptolemaic pivoting bound is a significant improvement over the classical triangular one.

-The difference between triangular and \ptolemaic pivoting in the Euclidean plane is illustrated in \fig~\ref{fig:heatmap}, where the ratio between bound and distance from a query at $(-1,0)$, with the pivots placed at $(0,0)$ and $(1,0)$, is plotted for each point, where zero (a non-informative lower bound) is black and one (a perfect bound) is white.

-While the the bound in~(\ref{eq:pt}) is the one examined in depth in this paper, the ideas of \ptolemaic indexing have wider implications.
-In the following section, a more general theorem (Theorem~\ref{thm:ptball}) is given, which is a \ptolemaic analogue of Theorem~\ref{thm:ball}.
+The difference between triangular and Ptolemaic pivoting in the Euclidean plane is illustrated in \fig~\ref{fig:heatmap}, where the ratio between bound and distance from a query at $(-1,0)$, with the pivots placed at $(0,0)$ and $(1,0)$, is plotted for each point, where zero (a non-informative lower bound) is black and one (a perfect bound) is white.
+While the the bound in~(\ref{eq:pt}) is the one examined further in this paper, the ideas of Ptolemaic indexing have wider implications.
+In the following section, a more general theorem (Theorem~\ref{thm:ptball}) is given, which is a Ptolemaic analogue of Theorem~\ref{thm:ball}.